Achilles tendinopathy

 - check if any medicines you’re taking may have increased your risk of Achilles tendinopathy

 Achilles tendinopathy can usually be diagnosed from your symptoms.
-So, you won’t usually need any further tests or scans.
+So you won’t usually need any further tests or scans.
 But sometimes your GP or physiotherapist may suggest a referral for an MRI or ultrasound if:

 - your symptoms are severe

-- they suspect an Achilles tendon rupture
+- they suspect a rupture

 - you’re not responding to treatment